huggingface/blog/getting_the_most_out_of_LLMs.md

 37.668193340301514
 ```

-As we can see the peak GPU memory requirement is now significantly highher than in the beginning, which is largely due to the longer input sequence.
+As we can see the peak GPU memory requirement is now significantly higher than in the beginning, which is largely due to the longer input sequence.
 Also the generation takes a little over a minute now.

 We call `flush()` to free GPU memory for our next experiment.